Aaron Rodgers will play in Jets preseason finale vs. Giants: source

 Saleh took aim at the struggling unit during a film session that was aired as part of the second episode of HBO’s “Hard Knocks” training camp reality show.

 “You can have a Hall of Fame quarterback.
 You can have two $10 million-plus receivers, you can have a reigning offensive rookie of the year [Garrett Wilson].
 You can have all kinds of skills in the running back room.
-None of it f—king matters until the big boys up front change who the f—k we are.”
+None of it f---ing matters until the big boys up front change who the f--- we are.”